Sweetbreads Po’ Boys

 Any good sandwich worth its bread will have some sort of dressing.
 I started by thinking that a spicy mayo would work well with this sandwich.
 I still think that it would.
 So if you wanted to make a chipotle mayo like this one, it would also work well.

-I ended up going a slightly different route though.
+I ended up going a slightly different route though for these Sweetbreads Po Boys.
 For this mayo, I just toasted a handful of walnuts in a dry pan until they were fragrant (about 3 minutes), then pulsed them with some lemon zest and lemon juice and mayo until it was relatively smooth.

 This is really good stuff and would be awesome on a bunch of different sandwiches actually.